ForNeVeR/Vacuum/README.md

 Requirements
 ------------

-To run the program, [.NET Core][dotnet] Runtime 5.0 or later should be available in the system.
+To run the program, [.NET][dotnet] Runtime 5.0 or later should be available in the system.

-To develop the program, [.NET Core][dotnet] SDK 5.0 or later is required.
+To develop the program, [.NET][dotnet] SDK 5.0 or later is required.

 Usage
 -----